 Middle Sections: Away from Summer Crowds

-This area shines during terrestrial season when hoppers, ants, and beetles bring fish to the surface.
+This area shines during terrestrial fishing season when hoppers, ants, and beetles bring fish to the surface.
 The absence of heavy recreational floating keeps fish less pressured and more willing to eat.
+Multiple access points allow for varied float lengths, from short evening drifts to full-day adventures.

-Access can be challenging, requiring high-clearance vehicles for some launches.
-However, those willing to explore these sections find quality fishing throughout the season.
+Access can be challenging, requiring high clearance vehicle options for some launches.
+The approach roads to Scotty Brown and Clearwater bridges test both vehicles and trailers.
+However, those willing to explore these sections find quality fishing throughout the season with significantly less competition than downstream areas.

 Lower Blackfoot (Johnsrud to Bonner): Early Season Options

 The lower river warms first in spring, providing the earliest fishing opportunities.
-However, intense recreational tubing from mid-July through August makes this section unfishable during peak summer.
+However, intense recreational tubing from mid-July through August makes this section unfishable during peak recreational hours.
+The character here is broader and more powerful than upstream sections, with fewer wade fishing opportunities.

 Seasonal Fishing Guide for the Blackfoot River